ColasDroin/DA_IPAC_2024/README.md

 The basic workflow to run a given scan is the following:

 1. Create a new study by copying and modifying the `studies/scripts/1_create_study.py` file.
 Running the file will create the corresponding study in the `studies/scans` folder.
-2. Run the study by submitting the corresponding job to the cluster (or running it locally) with the `studies/scripts/2_run_jobs.py` script, which you must prealably modify to point to the correct study (just update the `study_name`variable).
+2. Run the study by submitting the corresponding job to the cluster (or local machine) with the `studies/scripts/2_run_jobs.py` script, which you must prealably modify to point to the correct study (just update the `study_name`variable).
 3. Postprocess the output with the `studies/scripts/3_postprocess.py` script, which you must also modify to point to the correct study.
 4. Results are now in the scan folder of the study, as a parquet file.
 Some example of analyses are provided in the `studies/analysis` folder.